|Website||Course materials and deadlines will be made available on the class website, which can be accessed at https://sedna.cs.umd.edu/424.|

 Finally, any "hard coding" in a project assignment may result in a score of zero for that project, and is considered a bad-faith effort.
 Hard coding refers to attempting to make a program appear as if it works correctly, when in fact it does not.
 One example of hard coding would be printing the desired output instead of computing it.
 This is only one example, and if you have any questions as to what constitutes hard coding, be sure to ask ahead of time.

 You are not required to come to class :-).
-That said, there will be a lot of material taught in class, and this is your best chance to slow me down and explain something better.
+That said, there will be a lot of material taught in class, and this is your best chance to slow me down and ask for mor explanation.
 It is your best interest to attend and stay engaged during lectures.

 You are required to complete scheduled exams during the given timeframe.
 There are several possible excused absences from an exam: illness, religious observation, participation in required university activities, or a family or personal emergency.
 We will work with you to make sure that you have a fair amount of time to make up for excused absences.
 Pursuant to university policy, however, you are still required to turn in assignments on time unless appropriate documentation is provided.